General (scope, time limits)

 - Upon request, the parties may receive a copy of the transcript of the Registrars, minutes or notes of the Registrar.

-In 2021, 315 interviews were conducted through videoconferencing in total in all the regional centres.[27]
+In 2022, 329 interviews were conducted through videoconferencing in total in all the regional centres.[44]
+In 2023, 260 interviews were conducted through videoconferencing in total in all the regional centres.[45]

-Timișoara: all interviews with asylum seekers who made an application in detention were conducted through videoconference.
-Also, several interviews were conducted through videoconferencing due to the lack of interpreters.
-They conducted interviews through this method with Pashto, Somali, and Bengali interpreters from Galati, Rădăuţi and Giurgiu.
+- Timișoara: all interviews with asylum seekers who made an application in detention were conducted through videoconference, according to the director of Timișoara centre.

-Galaţi: According to the JRS representative, IGI-DAI conducted interviews through videoconferencing with interpreters from other regional centres, in cases of asylum seekers who spoke Somali and Bengali.
+- Galaţi: IGI-DAI conducted interviews through videoconferencing with interpreters from other regional centres, in cases of asylum seekers who spoke Somali and Bengali.

-Rădăuţi: In 2021 interviews were conducted through videoconferencing for Somali asylum seekers.
-No complaints were made by asylum seekers with regards to interviews conducted in this manner.
+- Rădăuţi: In 2022 interviews were conducted through videoconferencing for Somali and Bangladeshi asylum seekers.
+No complaints were made by asylum seekers with regards to interviews conducted in this manner, apart from interpreters making a summary of the transcript instead of interpreting it word for word.

-Giurgiu: Videoconferencing was also used to conduct interviews with a Somali interpreter from Bucharest.
+- Giurgiu: Videoconferencing was also used to conduct interviews with interpreters from Bucharest for asylum seekers from Sri Lanka, Iraq and Pakistan.

-Bucharest: As far as the JRS representative was aware no interviews were conducted through videoconference.
-Conversely the director of Stolnicu centre mentioned that videoconference was used whenever there was no interpreter available or in cases of all asylum application made from detention centres.
+- Bucharest: the director of Stolnicu centre mentioned that videoconference was of all asylum application made from detention centres.

 Transcript

-In Bucharest this was also the practice.
-The JRS representative stated that asylum seekers were not informed beforehand of the date of their interview.
-They were woken up in the morning and told to get in the car.
-This practice limited their right to be assisted by an NGO representative at the interview.
-According to the director of Vasile Stolnicu centre asylum seekers receive the date of their preliminary interview in writing in their language and at the preliminary interview they receive the schedule of the personal interview.
-It was also noted that in case of vulnerable persons both interviews may be conducted in the same day.
+In Bucharest According to the director of Vasile Stolnicu centre asylum seekers receive the date of their preliminary interview in writing in their language and at the preliminary interview they receive the schedule of the personal interview.

-In Bucharest, it was reported by the JRS representative that the interpreter reads the transcript and the asylum seeker is asked if he has any objections.
-Objections are subsequently added to the transcript.
-According to the directors of Timisoara, Giurgiu and Vasile Stolnicu centres the transcript is read in full.
-If necessary, the case officer may conduct another interview with the asylum seeker.[34]
+According to the directors of Timișoara, Giurgiu, Rădăuţi and Vasile Stolnicu centres the transcript is read in full.
+If necessary, the case officer may conduct another interview with the asylum seeker.[53]

 Appeal